-• Line 15 of the Qualified Dividends and Capital Gain Tax Worksheet is less than line 16 of that worksheet.
+Line 15 of the Qualified Dividends and Capital Gain Tax Worksheet is less than line 16 of that worksheet.

 Adjustment exception.
-If you qualify for the adjustment exception, you can elect not to adjust your foreign source capital gains or gualified dividends.
+If you qualify for the adjustment exception, you can elect not to adjust your foreign source capital gain distributions and qualified dividends.
 You make this election by not adjusting these items.
 If you make this election, you must elect not to adjust any of your foreign source qualified dividends or capital gain distributions.